nilanjanb3/Plugged-Jenkins/README.md

 ```
 Jenkins will run at: http://<your machine ip / localhost>:8080

-> I prefer to run Jenkins in Host Network for a POC, it'll automatically discard the port mapping.
+> **Note:** I prefer to run Jenkins in Host Network for a POC, it'll automatically discard the port mapping.
 You can do either of one 😊